hermangroup/docs/masternodes/dip3-upgrade.rst

 ``collateralAddress``.
 Note that no internet connection is required for this step, meaning that the wallet can remain disconnected from the internet in cold storage to sign the message.
-In this example we will again use Dash Core, but it is equally possible to use the signing function of a hardware wallet.
+In this example we will again use Historia Core, but it is equally possible to use the signing function of a hardware wallet.
 The command takes the following syntax::

   signmessage collateralAddress signMessage